Art-Sells/Arells/Build-Notes.md

 ## Arells v1

 ## Re-build build-notes
-- start work on Arells Vavity chart (for Bitcoin), add mechanism to Vavity and update Readme (Main and Test) (change all HPMs to Vavity)
-- Go through and rebuild this entire checklist ("My Solid Marketplace" for Bull/Sloth chart) Import/Export (no selling, Decentralized Wallets (do not save private key info on json, only address, create new wallet (in case P/K was lost)), Powered by Vavity (website vavity.info))
+- Go through and rebuild this entire checklist based on new terminologies (Keep profits with overall percentage gained (after first initial import) and remove Arells Bitcoin Price….
+In chart, add Market Status: Bull (🐂) or Sloth (🦥)… Exporting your investment will subject you to bear market losses (in calculate -$ losses compared to exterior price), if no losses, don’t show calculations "My Solid Marketplace" for Bull/Sloth chart) Import/Export (no selling, Decentralized Wallets (do not save private key info on json, only address, create new wallet (in case P/K was lost)), Powered by Vavity (website vavity.info))
 - - Liquid Marketplace (exterior) TVL/revenue || Solid Marketplace (interior) TVL/revenue
+- - - After accumulating lots of people, add Buy/Sell (add VatopGroups back), can buy high, can never sell below market price (sloth)

-## Build LPPv1 Infrastructure
+## Build Vavity Architecture
-- re-write cbbtc/usdc_tests, etc
-- update MASS-LPP APIs/tests/etc
 - write API to track LPP/MEV-Arbitrage Revenue-sharing and TVL growth
 - Remove Under Construction READMEs Periphery/Protocol Github, update all other HPM/MASS/LPP codebase Readmes
 ## Test